axiros/pycond/README.md

             time.sleep(0.035)
         return data['i'], v

-# Defining a simple set of classifiers:
+# Defining a simple 'set' of classifiers, here as list, with one single key: 2:
-# We'll the key 2 as root, and 3 is not referred to:
 conds = [
     [
         2,